9-1-1 Services for Traditional Wireline, VoIP and Wireless Phone Services

 Tips when making 9-1-1 emergency calls

-- Tell the 9-1-1 operator the nature and location of the emergency right away.
+- Tell the 9-1-1 operator the nature and location of the emergency as soon as they ask for it.

-- Give the operator your phone number, so if the call gets disconnected, the operator can call you back.
+- Give the 9-1-1 operator your phone number, so that if the call gets disconnected, they can call you back.

 - If you get disconnected, call back.